de-ranit/revised_iav_gpp_p_bao/readme.md

 # Change Log:
 **v1.2-preprint**
 - updated upper limit of LUEmax model parameter for Bao model and its variations.
-- updated analysis on GPP uncertianty at annual scale.
+- added an analysis on GPP uncertianty at annual scale.
 - added statistical significance testing for model performance across PFTs and Bioclimatic regions.
 - updated codes for figures as per reviewers' suggestions.
 - updated license.